dinethmeegoda/Continuum-Flow/README.md

 6. Computing the normals at each surface vertex
 7. (Mesh shading) Using marching cubes to triangulate the particle density field, then fragment shading (which uses the normals).

-In the course of implementing these passes, we found many opportunities for significant performance improvements based on principle concepts taught in CIS 5650.
+In the course of implementing these passes, we found many opportunities for significant performance improvements based on core concepts taught in CIS 5650.
 To illustrate this, compare the average compute time (in milliseconds, averaged over 1,000 frames) for each step listed above between our implementation and the original:

 | Algorithm step              | Nishidate et al. | Ours  |
 |-----------------------------|------------------|-------|